henrikbrixandersen/zephyr/doc/kernel/usermode/memory_domain.rst

    copy of the provided events array while waiting for an event.
 This copy is freed when :c:func:`k_poll` returns for any reason.

- - :c:func:`k_queue_alloc_prepend` and :c:func:`k_queue_alloc_append`
+ - :c:func:`k_queue_alloc_prepend`, :c:func:`k_queue_alloc_append`, and
-   allocate a container structure to place the data in, since the internal bookkeeping information that defines the queue cannot be placed in the memory provided by the user.
+   :c:func:`k_queue_alloc_insert` allocate a container structure to place the data in, since the internal bookkeeping information that defines the queue cannot be placed in the memory provided by the user.

  - :c:func:`k_object_alloc` allows for entire kernel objects to be dynamically allocated at runtime and a usable pointer to them returned to